JPvRiel/docker-rsyslog/README.md

 - TLS settings can apply per input.
 - While there's no documented setting for optional TLS client authentication, it is possible to have two listeners on two different ports, one allowing anonymous clients, and a 2nd requiring client certificates

-## RFC3164 legacy format ouptut not supported
+## Legacy formats

-While RFC3164 is the native output format of many Linux distro's and *nixes, it's a poor logging format (no year, sub-second accuracy, timezone, etc).
-Therefore not supported as output.
-The config defaults to using more modern RFC5424 or JSON formats.
+RFC3164 and the legacy file output format of many Linux distro's and *nixes does not include the year, sub-second accuracy, timezone, etc. Since it's still somewhat common to expect files in this format, the file output rsyslog_omfile_template defaults to `RSYSLOG_TraditionalFileFormat`.
+This can help with other logging agents that anticipate these old formats and cannot handle the newer formats.

+The other forwarding/relay outputs default to using more modern RFC5424 or JSON formats.

-Note however, rsyslog can still accept and convert RFC3164 legacy input, but with some conversion caveats, such as guessing the timezone of the client matches that of the server.
+rsyslog can accept and convert RFC3164 legacy input, but with some conversion caveats, such as guessing the timezone of the client matches that of the server, and lazy messages without conventional syslog headers are poorly assumed to map into host and process name fields.

 # Status